x-guo001/Assignment-1-XG/README.md

     If your FASTa and FASTq parsers do not work, write solid test cases for both Transcription functions for high partial marks.

 ## Documentation & GitHub (2 points)
-    9. Write comments documenting your code even if all your code works (1)
+    9. Write comments documenting your code (even if all your code works!)
+(1)
     10. Push your finished assignment to GitHub (1)